university-of-york/uoy-design-patterns/src/pages/32-navigation.md

 **Associative navigation** are links to pages that are (usually) siblings of the current page - directly relevant links to pages in the same section.
 It also includes direct parents and grandparents of the current page (i.e. the breadcrumb).

-The major (alpha) associative navigation is made up of level 3 options (e.g. _Courses_, _Open Days &amp; Visits_, _Accommodation_ for **Undergraduate Study**, _About the department_, _About staff_, _Research_ for **Chemistry**).
+The major associative navigation is made up of level 3 options (e.g. _Courses_, _Open Days &amp; Visits_, _Accommodation_ for **Undergraduate Study**, _About the department_, _About staff_, _Research_ for **Chemistry**).
 This can overflow, with a **More &#9660;** option at the end.

-The minor (beta) associative navigation starts as level 4 navigation and then becomes the breadcrumb for all subsequent levels.
+The minor associative navigation starts as level 4 navigation and then becomes the breadcrumb for all subsequent levels.
 This can overflow for the level 4 options, and will accordion up when used as a breadcrumb.

-Finally, the lowest (gamma) level of associative navigation is the subnavigation for whichever level is below the current page.
+Finally, the lowest level of associative navigation is the subnavigation for whichever level is below the current page.
 This can overflow when needed.

 The deepest level I can find in the site audit is six levels deep (e.g. /study/study-abroad/outgoing/europe/partners/music/), but, as the content is user-generated, we need to make allowances for large numbers of option per level and almost endless levels.